highfidelity/hifi-docs-grav-content/02.create-and-explore/01.entering-high-fidelity/docs.md

 If you are wearing an HMD, you will see your Sandbox first.
 Your Sandbox is your own space where you can create content, host events and hang out with your friends.

-If you're in Desktop Mode, you will enter the domain in Interface where our Welcome Wagon currently is stationed.
-Our Welcome Wagon is a first-time user experience where you can check out our community rules, meet other users and chat with our greeters.
+If you're in Desktop Mode, you will enter High Fidelity's Tutorial.
+This domain is a first-time user experience where you will learn how to move, grab items, choose your avatar, navigate your menus, enable your privacy bubble, and travel between domains.